evi1haxor/e1ixir/content/posts/EoAS.md

 * In chemical reactions, atoms are combined, separated, or rearranged.

 You'd probably been taught the dossiers on this in school.
-So I won't take trouble to explain them unnecessarily.
+So I won't take trouble to explain them again here unnecessarily.

 _Science is the study of conclusions._ All the theories must be driven by logical arguments derived from well designed experiments.
 Superfluously mentioning,that these theories are susceptible to refinement (if needed) with subsequent experiments.
 And that's the best thing about the Science culture.
 All of the little idea about _the atom_ that we have today is solely based on experiments and observations.
  For such a small of an atom, many experiments were performed.
 Thence, proposing numerous _models_ of the atomic structure.
 But wait....why the _models_..?
 Well, you see, (oh!
 Actually you can't see...that's the real problem) our eyes can detect minimum size of 400nm (lower limit of λ of the visible region of the spectrum).
 So, human can't see the atoms unsupported, which is as small as of the order 3 × 10<sup>-7</sup> m.
-That's why there are _models_ of the structure of an atom, 'cause that _model_ tag give it the uncertainty in correctness.
+That's why there are _models_ of the structure of an atom, 'cause that _model_ tag give it an uncertainty in correctness.

  So, typed some important experiments herein, which had put the foundation of our modern perception of atomic theory.